Paweu1412/aviation-bot-dashboard/README.md

-# aviation-bot-dashboard
+# Aviation Bot Dashboard

-Web application created to allow the basic settings of Aviation Bot to be changed
+© 2022 Paweł Sumara.
+All rights reserved.
+No use and modification without the express permission of the author.